If Islam Was Explained to Me in a Pub

+Johnny MacDonald, host of the popular public affairs television show One-on-One with Johnny MacDonald, walks into his favourite pub.
+It’s a slow night.
 At one end of the bar Gerry and Bob are listening to Archie, the bartender, tell a joke.
-Just above, and to the side of where they are sitting, is a large television monitor (the sound is off).
+Just above, and to the side of where they are sitting, is a large television screen, the sound is off.

 It’s Johnny’s first visit to Maxies since he was shot outside the television station where he works.
 Cane in hand, he limps up to the bar.
 Archie interrupts his joke to greet him and shake hands.